MVinsonCPNB/java/README.md

 Java Example Repository
 =======================

-The Java example repository holds a varity of examples found either on the web or in books.
+The Java repository holds a variety of examples found on either the web or in books.
 View the README files for references of who originally coded the examples and where to find them if applicatable.

 ### Current Development Environment